vincentvanpro/MultiMage/README.md

 Stacking an item changes one or more of its effects.
 For example: item that blocks damage, +15%, the next you've gained will give a slitely less %, and this value cannot reach 100%.

+We have the difficulty multiplier.
+This applies to an enemy strength.
+As you progress through the game, it becomes harder and harder with every minute you mess around.
+Each level you've passed also adds a difficulty.

 # Hero description